jradcliffe5/pdf_comment_extractor/README.md

 - The `Page ... line ...:` prefix (case insensitive) is stripped from the output and used to tag the note with a location.
 - Lines inside a block are concatenated with spaces; keep separate thoughts in separate blocks.
 - Manual comments appear before PDF-derived annotations in the text report, with a blank line between entries for readability.
+- A block without a `Page ... line ...:` header still becomes a manual annotation; it will simply omit that location metadata.

 ## Text report format